flrent/grunt-cloudfront/README.md

 # grunt-cloudfront

 Grunt task for invalidating cache on Amazon AWS CloudFront with the official AWS SDK for node.js.
-This repo is different from other CloudFront task because it uses the official AWS node.js SDK.

 ## Get Started

 Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-cloudfront --save-dev`